DiarmuidM/data-analysis-for-the-social-sciences-2023/lessons/README.md

 However you can complete the lessons online without the need to install or download anything.
 Simply click on the relevant link below.

-Please click the *Open in Colab* link; you may need to login / register for a Google account to run the code.
+Please click the *Open in Colab* link; you may need to login / register for a free Google account to run the code.

 ### Week 2